STD Testing in Norfolk, Virginia

-Do I Need an Appointment for Testing in Norfolk, VA?
+Do I Need an Appointment for Testing in Norfolk, Virginia?

 Appointment policies vary by location, so call ahead or check the clinic website before you head in for a test.
 Some clinics or testing centers accept walk-ins or have same-day or next-day appointments.

-How Fast Will I Get My Test Results in Norfolk, VA?
+How Fast Will I Get My Test Results in Norfolk, Virginia?

 Your STD test results time will depend on the test.
 Some clinics offer rapid HIV testing, which can offer results in less than 30 minutes.
 Bacterial STD testing (chlamydia, gonorrhea, or syphilis) takes several days to get results, while viral STD testing (HPV, herpes, or HIV) results can take just one to two days.

 Community STD Testing Centers in Norfolk, Virginia

 Community-based STD testing organizations generate awareness and foster social change while providing access to testing and treatment.

 If you’re concerned about visiting your regular doctor or can’t afford the cost of private testing, a community testing center may be able to help.
 While community testing centers may charge a fee for STD testing, it’s common to find free or low-cost testing from these resources:

 CAN Community Health provides free HIV, hepatitis C, chlamydia, gonorrhea, and syphilis testing.
 You can also receive low-cost HIV/STD treatment.
 The clinic accepts most private insurance plans, Medicaid, and Medicare and offers transportation services.
 Appointments are encouraged, but you’re also welcome to walk in.